JuanCarlosBio/JuanCarlosBio/README.md

 me <- "Greetings, Grade & Master"

 if(me == "Greetings, Grade & Master"){
-  print('hello github world, I am Juan Carlos, and i like programming in R and Biology') print('Graduate in Biology ULL') print('Currently doing a Master Degree in Bioinformatics VIU') } else{
+  print('Hello github world, I am Juan Carlos, and i like programming in R and Biology') print('Graduate in Biology ULL') print('Currently doing a Master Degree in Bioinformatics VIU') } else{